edvb/dotfiles/README.md

 sets no compatibility.
 But however, if you load a `.vimrc` using `vim -u .new_vimrc` or `:so .new_vimrc` then it will load Vim being compatible with Vi, if it does not contain `set nocompatible`.
-It is also a case of better safe than sorry, adding one line of 16 charaters to your `.vimrc` file won't hurt.
+It is also a case of better safe than sorry, adding one line of 16 characters to your `.vimrc` file won't hurt.

 ##Contact

-Check out our website at [techandcode.com](http://techandcode.com) for more, tech and code.
-If you have any questions please contact me at edvb54@gmail.com or leave a comment wherever.
+If you have any questions or comments please contact me at edvb54@gmail.com or leave a comment wherever.

 -ED